Ylvauk/git-intro/readme.md

 ## Push a branch to the repo

 - `git push origin newbranch` will push the currently active branch to the remote on a branch called "newbranch"
-- in general, you should push a local branch to a branch on the remote repo with the same name
+- In general, you should push a local branch to a branch on the remote repo with the same name

 ## Create a pull request to original repository